SpaceX transports record number of 'spacecraft' in single launch | DW | 24.01.2021

 A single Falcon 9 rocket carried more than 140 satellites and other spacecraft into space, successfully deploying them into orbit.

-SpaceX celebrated what it described as a record-breaking cargo launch on Sunday.
+SpaceX has celebrated what it described as a record-breaking cargo launch on Sunday.

-"The most spacecraft ever deployed on a single mission," Andy Tran, a SpaceX production supervisor said.
+"The most spacecraft ever deployed on a single mission," said Andy Tran, a SpaceX production supervisor.

-He added that the rocked carried 133 commercial and government spacecraft as well as 10 SpaceX satellites.
+Tran added that the rocket carried 133 commercial and government spacecraft as well as 10 SpaceX satellites.

 It was the booster's fifth successful launch and return.